Our Board Members

 Connie Swan, Treasurer

-Connie Swan and her husband Dave have three adult children who were homeschooled from kindergarten through high school.
+Connie Swan has three adult children who were homeschooled from kindergarten through high school.
 All three of them were enrolled at YEAH Academy.
-Connie and Dave headed the board of the largest homeschool co-op in Minnesota in the early 1990s.
-After working as a pharmacist for many years, Connie worked from her home and operated several small businesses.
-Later, she worked as the office manager for a chiropractic clinic.
-She is currently the administrative assistant for four practitioners on the Clinical Consultant team of Bio-Botanical Research.
+Prior to having children, Connie worked as a pharmacist for many years then operated several small businesses from her home.
+After starting to homeschool, Connie and her husband headed the board of the largest homeschool co-op in Minnesota in the early 1990s.
+After her children graduated from high school, she worked in several chiropractic clinics and as an administrative assistant for the Clinical Consultant team of an herbal products company.
+She recently retired after being office manager for the moving company her son co-owns.
 Reading (especially history and science fiction), gardening, and travel are her favorite hobbies.
-Connie enjoys using her administrative and communication skills to improve organizations and to bless individuals.
-She recently became the financial officer for Mid-Metro Academy.
+Connie enjoys using her administrative and communication skills to improve organizations and to bless individuals, especially those on the home education journey.

 Rosa Edholm, Social Director